 Folio | 2024

-A related folio extending TRANSFIGURATION into a portfolio format, foregrounding individual images and material presence for exhibition, teaching, and special-collections contexts.
+A folio extending TRANSFIGURATION into a portfolio format.
+The work foregrounds individual images and material presence for exhibition, teaching, and special-collections contexts.

 Artist book | 2022

-An artist book confronting the internment of Ukrainians in Canada through archival fragments and photographic sequence, transforming historical record into a sustained act of looking.
+Artist book confronting the internment of Ukrainians in Canada through archival fragments and photographic sequence.
+The work unfolds through accumulation, absence, and material restraint.

 Artist book | 2019

-Centered on the testimony of Maria, a survivor of the 1932-1933 famine genocide in Soviet Ukraine - the Holodomor.
-This book uses photographic sequencing and erasure to reflect the conditions of famine, survival, and historical disappearance.
+Centred on the testimony of Maria, a survivor of the 1932–33 famine-genocide in Soviet Ukraine.
+The book moves through photographic sequencing and erasure to hold conditions of famine, survival, and historical disappearance.